About

 Photography applies to all the pictures I take and then publish without accompanying words.

-Everything else is now grouped in sub-categories in my Archive, including: my last forays into education policy, written between 2015 and 2018; two posts by my incredibly talented brother Mike, who can make pretty much anything but has specialised in building musical instruments, largely from recycled materials; a handful of poetry, which indulges my particular fondness for villanelles; and occasional posts about something else – often serving as catharsis, because I have a bee in my bonnet – and these are filed under Randomness.
+Everything else is now grouped into sub-categories in my Archive, which includes: my last forays into education policy, written between 2015 and 2018; two posts by my incredibly talented brother Mike, who can make pretty much anything but has specialised in building musical instruments, largely from recycled materials; a handful of poetry, which indulges my particular fondness for villanelles; and occasional posts about something else – often serving as catharsis, because I have a bee in my bonnet – and these are filed under Randomness.

-Aside from this blog, I maintain a presence on Bluesky, Facebook, Instagram, Pinterest and Threads…But they’ll invariably point you here.
+Aside from this blog, I maintain a presence on Bluesky, Facebook, Instagram, Pinterest and Threads…but they’ll invariably point you here.

 If you would like to discuss anything you read here, do please use the contact form below.
 Especially if you’re a fellow Dracup, or descended from one.